kvendrik/dotfiles/README.md

 - [Cherry-picking option available](#cherry-picking)

 ## What's in it?
 Most of the aliases and methods should be pretty self-explanatory.
-Everything is grouped by category and either has self-explanatory code, a usage message, or a comment that that explains what it does and why.
+Everything is grouped by category and either has self-explanatory code, a usage message, or a comment that explains what it does and why.
 If you see anything that is unclear feel free to clear it up by e.g. adding an extra comment and opening up a pull request.
+If you like some things but not others you can also [cherry-pick](#cherry-picking) the parts you like or fork the repository, make changes, and [open up a PR](#️-contribute).

 ## Setup
 1. Clone the dotfiles to your home folder (`~`).